papyMonitor/papyMonitor-gui/README.md

 ## Description

-papyMonitor-gui is a multiplatform (Windows, Linux, Mac, ...) tool to interactively receive/edit/monitor data and send commands to an embedded system with the serial port.
+papyMonitor-gui is a multiplatform (Windows, Linux, Mac) tool to interactively receive/edit/monitor data and send commands to an embedded system with the serial port.
 The embedded system can be Arduino (all flavors supported), PIC, AVR, ARM,... or a computer.

 The tool provide a multifunction plotter as well a 3D display to simulate real mechanical systems.